zenml-io/blog.zenml.io/_posts/2022-03-11-solving_atari_games_with_ai.md

     :param agent: The agent that will be used to play the game
     :param get_information_meta: This is a function that returns the frame number, rewards, and loss list
-    :param train: The function that will be called inside the train_pipeline function.
-This is the function that will be called
+    :param train: The function that will be called inside the train_pipeline function
     """
     game_wrapper = game_wrap()
     main_dqn, target_dqn = build_dqn(game_wrapper)